Trump’s proposed budget could cut funding to under-served South Floridians

-MIAMI (WSVN) - Community art and meal programs for the under-resourced in South Florida may suffer painful cuts due to the president’s budget proposal.
+MIAMI (WSVN) - Community arts and meal programs for the under-resourced in South Florida may suffer painful cuts due to President Donald Trump’s budget proposal.

-Programs like Miami Music Project, Inc. could potentially lose funding they need to keep its music program accessible to underprivileged children in Miami-Dade after the president’s proposal called for the elimination of the National Endowment for the Arts.
+Programs like Miami Music Project, Inc. could potentially lose funding they need to keep its music program accessible to underprivileged children in Miami-Dade after Trump’s proposal called for the elimination of the National Endowment for the Arts.

 “That would be basically devastating to our organization,” said Anna Pietraszko, executive director of Miami Music Project, “absolutely devastating.”